Rays vs. Red Sox MLB Betting Odds, Trends & Prediction

 Rays vs. Red Sox MLB Betting Trends

-The total has gone UNDER in 4 of Tampa Bay’s last 5 games when playing on the road against Boston
+Over/Under has gone UNDER in 4 of Tampa Bay’s last 5 games on the road

-Over/Under has gone UNDER in 12 of Boston’s last 16 games at home
+The total has gone UNDER in 13 of Boston’s last 17 games at home

 Rays vs. Red Sox MLB BETTING PREDICTION

-Take Tampa Bay.
-The Rays are 21-7 in their last 28 games against the Red Sox, are 5-0 in their last five games at Fenway Park and are 4-1 in their last five road games when played on a Monday.
-On the other side, the Red Sox are 2-5 in their last seven games against an opponent from the American League and are 4-17 in their last 21 divisional games.
+Take Tampa.
+The Rays are 7-3 in their last 10 games overall, are 12-5 in their last 17 games played on a Tuesday and are 16-5 in their last 21 games versus Boston.
+On the other side, the Red Sox have dropped seven out of their last 10 games overall, are winless in their last five games versus the Rays and are winless in their last six home games versus Tampa.

 Rays vs. Red Sox MLB Playoffs Prediction: TAMPA BAY RAYS -102